Saturday, June 22, 2024

 HONEY BEES

-This post series is going to be based on topic opinions that would get me dragged and dog-piled by uninformed Social Justice Warriors typing away in their Pottery Barn she-caves, and know-it-all pink unicorn bedroom, virtue signaling teenagers on X-Twitter.
+This post series is going to be based on topic opinions that would get me dragged and dog-piled by uninformed virtue-signaling Social Justice Warriors, typing away in their suburban Pottery Barn she-caves and teenage pink unicorn bedrooms, on X-Twitter.
 As I always tell my Facebook friends who have never been active on Twitter... be an activist not a SJW.
 Social Justice Warriors have become a meme unto themselves.

 HONEY BEES